 If you do have any complaints we would always encourage you to contact the service department directly.
 Our teams will always listen to you and try to resolve any grievances quickly and informally.
 Contact details are in our A-Z.

-The complaints process should not be used where an appeals process is in place, if you have a complaint about a planning application or car parking fine (Excess Charge Notice) then visit our planning appeals page and our parking fines appeals page
+The complaints process should not be used where an appeals process is in place, if you have a complaint about a planning application or car parking fine (Penalty Charge Notice) then visit our planning appeals page and our parking fines appeals page

 If your complaint, for whatever reason cannot be resolved informally with the service department, you can begin a formal complaints process by emailing firstname.lastname@example.org.
 There are two steps: